Arve/MMM-Entur-tavle/README.md

 ## Planned features

 * Localization
-* Inclusion of transport mode (Bus, plane, train, etc.) in display
 * If other travel authorities offer access to the same GraphQL-based API: Add support for these as well.
 If you know of any such, please file an issue.